SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

       }]
     }
     ```
+**Note** the "products-destination" points to the product-list application.
+The destination URL is configured in the `manifest.yml`.

 ### Step 4: Secure the Product List application using XS UAA client libraries
 **Note** that the application router does not hide the backend microservices in any way.